RUS29TAM/RUS29TAM/README.md

 > [Algorithms](https://algososh-one.vercel.app/) - An application visualizing the principle of operation of JS algorithms
 > [Stellar burgers](https://stellar-burgers-react.vercel.app/) - A space burger place app.
 > [Mesto](https://rus29tam.github.io/Mesto-project/) - The app is a service with an interactive page where you can add photos, delete them and give likes.
-> [Cryptoverse](https://crypto-exchange-black.vercel.app/) - Incomplete application processing cryptocurrency exchange rate data.
+> [Cryptoverse](https://crypto-exchange-black.vercel.app/) - Not a finished application collecting data on cryptocurrency rates.
+Taken from youtube.
 > [Business landing](https://business-landing-zeta.vercel.app/) - Authorisation required.
 Application for ANPO Agency for Regional Development of the AR.

 > > ***css style handling:***: